-DHT hair loss is the main cause of losing hair in men and women alike.
+DHT hair loss is the leading cause of losing hair in men and women alike.
 It affects more men than women because men have higher levels of Testosterone, and DHT comes from that hormone.

-If you split the word it would say: di-hydro-testo-sterone; di means two; hydro means hydrogen.
+If you split the word, it would say: di-hydro-testo-sterone; di means two; hydro means hydrogen.
 So di-hydro shows that there are two hydrogen molecules.
 I know it sounds like a science class.